jheri-cwru/EECS_349/HW_3_P1/README.md

 ![CALLTREE](Attachments/HW3_P1_Q2_CALLTREE.png)

-So it appears that the last step in the algorith is to check if EAX and EBX registers are equal - so now we know where to look for modification of data.
+So it appears that the last step in the algorithm is to check if EAX and EBX registers are equal - so now we know where to look for modification of data.

 If we follow the calls before this comparison we notice more interesting information: